rocky-linux/documentation/docs/books/nvchad/template_chadrc.md

 In summary, we can say that the call described above inserts the configurations written in the file `custom/mappings.lua` into the NvChad mapping, thus inserting shortcuts to invoke the commands for the plugins set in `custom/plugins.lua`.

-There is also a section in the file that overrides some of the NvChad user interface configuration settings contained in `core/default_config.lua`, specifically the **M.ui** section that allows, for example, to select a light or dark theme.
+A section in the file also overrides some of the NvChad user interface configuration settings contained in `core/default_config.lua`, specifically the **M.ui** section that allows, for example, to select a light or dark theme.

 At the end of the file is set the ==require== call to the `custom/plugins.lua` file corresponding to the string: